Important Information for new Dealer Applicants

 - Suitable candidates will be shortlisted from the applications and notified via e-mail to conduct a full Due Diligence of the site by putting together a Business Plan and a 5-year Financial Forecast

-- At the end of the Due Diligence period the shortlisted candidates will be interviewed by a TSA panel
+- At the end of the Due Diligence period the shortlisted candidates will be interviewed by a TotalEnergies panel

 - The Final Dealer Applicant will be notified and requested to have a psychometric assessment done at their cost